itdxer/neupy/site/docs/algorithms/constructible-architecture.rst

 NeuPy supports lots of different training algorithms based on the backpropagation.
 You can check :ref:`Cheat sheet <cheatsheet-backprop-algorithms>` if you want to learn more about them.

-Before using these algorithms you mut understand that not all of them are suitable for all problems.
+Before using these algorithms you must understand that not all of them are suitable for all problems.
 Some of the methods like :network:`Levenberg-Marquardt <LevenbergMarquardt>` or :network:`Conjugate Gradient <ConjugateGradient>` work better for small networks and they would be extremely slow for networks with millions of parameters.
-In addition it's important to note that not all algorithms are possible to train with mini-batches.
+In addition, it's important to note that not all algorithms are possible to train with mini-batches.
 Algorithms like :network:`Conjugate Gradient <ConjugateGradient>` are not able to train properly with mini-batch.

 Error functions
 ---------------